RajKulk16/Exoplanet-in-DeepSpace/README.md

 > Algorithms used - Deep Sequential Model (ANN), Advanced Ensemble - LightGBM, HistGBM

 > !
-Warning ! - better run the code in environment with CUDA,CUDNN
+Warning ! - better run the code in environment with CUDA, CUDNN